Yusadolat/building-js/README.md

 # Nodejs Playing Ground
 ## Building Product with Javascript

->> This is just a sample app to play with:
+>> This is just a sample app for someone who want get his/her dirty with Nodejs